MITLibraries/docker-matomo/README.md

 ### Archiving reports

 Matomo calls the process by which it compiles raw log data into human-readable report 'archiving'.
 By default, archiving occurs on demand, whenever a Matomo user attempts to view a report in the GUI.
-While [Matomo's recommendation](https://matomo.org/docs/setup-auto-archiving/) is to schedule this, we have **not** configured a cron job to archive reports at this time.
+Following [Matomo's recommendation](https://matomo.org/docs/setup-auto-archiving/) to schedule this, the mitlib-tf-workloads-matomo infrastructure repository creates an EventBridge rule/schedule for running the reporting archiving hourly.

 ### Authentication